stencila/stencila/README.md

 We are using [semantic version numbers](http://semver.org/) so versions like "0.y.z" indicate that the library is still in initial development phase.
 It is still early days so the API will change frequently.
 Don't rely on API stability until the release of version 1.0.0.

-### Contributing

-We appreciate any help with Stencila development!
-The [issues list](https://github.com/stencila/stencila/issues) is a good place for contributing ideas.
-Even better, visit the kanban board at [waffle.io/stencila/stencila](https://waffle.io/stencila/stencila) or [huboard.com/stencila/stencila](https://huboard.com/stencila/stencila) to see which issues are ready to be tackled.